DrZhivago1/DocWorld/README.md

 	IF "More Furniture [1.0]" is installed:
 		Groups the "More Furniture" carpet with the vanilla carpet.

+	IF "[1.0] RimCuisine 2 Core" is installed:
+		Change biome foraged foods.

+	IF "[1.0] RimCuisine 2 Core" AND "[RF] Realistic Planets [1.0]" are installed:
+		Change biome foraged foods, and include agriculture patch to RF biomes.

 	IF "Simple Concrete" AND "Simply More Bridges" are installed:
 		Replace the cost of concrete bridges with concrete.